Choa Chu Kang

 Originally a kampung, the area has been rapidly developed under the ambition of the Housing and Development Board, to transform it into a modern township.
-The town comprises seven subzones, five of which are the most densely populated: Choa Chu Kang Central, Choa Chu Kang North, Yew Tee, Teck Whye, and Keat Hong.
+The town comprises six subzones, five of which are the most densely populated: Choa Chu Kang Central, Choa Chu Kang North, Yew Tee, Teck Whye, and Keat Hong.

 Etymology

 Choa Chu Kang's name is derived from its historical core at the former site of Chua Chu Kang Village located near the junction of Choa Chu Kang Road and Jalan Sungei Poyan, currently occupied by the grounds of the National Shooting Centre which comes under the purview of Singapore Shooting Association.
 The name began to be applied to the general area around the village when Choa Chu Kang Road, a main arterial road linking the village to Upper Bukit Timah Road towards the east was built.

-The name "Choa Chu Kang" is derived from the Teochew word "kang chu".
-In the nineteenth century, Chinese immigrants to plant gambier and pepper along the river banks of Choa Chu Kang, although many migrated to Johor to the north at the encouragement of the Temenggong of Johor.
-The plantation owners were known as Kangchu - the word "kang" refers to the riverbank and "chu" means "owner" or "master", referring to the headman in charge of the plantations in the area.
+The name "Choa Chu Kang" is derived from the Teochew word "chu kang" (厝港, Peng'im: cu3 gang2), meaning "back port".
+In the nineteenth century, Chinese immigrants planted gambier and pepper along the river banks of Choa Chu Kang, although many migrated to Johor to the north at the encouragement of the Temenggong of Johor.
+The plantation owners were known as Kangchu (港主, Peng'im: gang2 zu2)- the word "kang" refers to the riverbank and "chu" means "owner" or "master", referring to the headman in charge of the plantations in the area.
 "Choa" is the clan name of the first headman.

 History

 Early history

 Choa Chu Kang was a diverse area with old kampong housing and rubber plantations.
 Residents had to depend on boats or bullock carts for transportation.
 Among the few villages which sprang up were Kampong Belimbing and Chua Chu Kang Village.
 Most of the inhabitants belonged to the Teochew dialect group.
 The early Teochew settlers were mainly farmers growing gambier and pepper.
 The Hokkiens, who moved in later, established pineapple, rubber and coconut plantations as well as vegetable farms and poultry farms.
 In the early days, tigers used to roam in the area.
 The last tiger of Singapore was shot here in the 1930s.

-Kampong Belimbing, Chua Chu Kang Village and Kampong Berih was demolished in phases from 1993 to 1998.
-It was replaced by National Shooting Centre and military plot (Cemetery North) and (Jalan Bahar).
-The Cemetery North is gazetted as an army restricted and live-firing area from 19 September 2003.
+Kampong Belimbing, Chua Chu Kang Village and Kampong Berih were demolished in phases from 1993 to 1998.
+It was replaced by the National Shooting Centre and military plot (Cemetery North) and (Jalan Bahar).
+The Cemetery North has been gazetted as an army restricted and live-firing area since 19 September 2003.
 The Jalan Bahar is gazetted as an army restricted and live-firing area from 16 March 2001.

 The name Choa Chu Kang is used for Choa Chu Kang Road and its nearby facilities.
 However, the original name Chua Chu Kang is retained in the cemetery area.